Langworthy, Salford

 Langworthy is an area of Salford, Greater Manchester.
 Weaste lies to the west of Langworthy and Pendleton to the east.
 In 2001 the population of Langworthy was 7,104, increasing to 12,935 at the 2011 Census.
 It was named after Edward Ryley Langworthy, a former mayor of Salford.

 Governance

 Pendleton was part of the County Borough of Salford, and in 1974 became part of the metropolitan borough of the City of Salford, and metropolitan county of Greater Manchester.

-The electoral ward of Langworthy is represented in Westminster by Rebecca Long-Bailey MP for Salford and Eccles.
+The electoral ward of Langworthy is represented in Westminster by Rebecca Long-Bailey MP for Salford.